(updated on July 1st 2022)

 - Recorded audition for Recorded Accompaniment and Hikifuki Category – Classical, 2 – 5 minutes; Popular 2 – 4 minutes.
 (Performance in overtime will be ignored in the audition scoring)

-- Primary selection and Final competition: The combined length of Classical & Popular pieces for Primary and Final may be up to 9 minutes (points deducted for overtime).
+- Second and Final Round for Recorded Accompaniment Category Adult Division and Hikifuki Category: The combined length of Classical & Popular pieces may be up to 9 minutes (points deducted for overtime).
 The minimum length is 2 minutes for each piece.
 The interval between Classical and Popular is not included in performance time.

 - The time limit for Recorded audition and Final for Allied Arts is 4 minutes.